inet-framework/inet/tutorials/configurator/doc/step3.rst

 -----

-Complex networks often contain several subnetworks, and the user may want to assign specific IP address ranges for them.
+Complex networks often contain several subnetworks, and the user may want to assign specific IP address ranges to them.
 This step demonstrates how to assign a range of IP addresses to subnets.

 The model